-Samsung Galaxy S23 to launch 1 February, as leaked by Samsung
+Samsung Galaxy S23 to launch 1 February, next Unpacked leaked by, er, Samsung itself

-(Pocket-lint) - The next Samsung Galaxy Unpacked event will reportedly take place on Wednesday 1 February 2023.
+The next Samsung Galaxy Unpacked event will reportedly take place on Wednesday 1 February 2023.

 A teaser posting has been found on an official Samsung webpage that reveals the date of the event.
 It is expected that the Samsung Galaxy S23, S23+ and S23 Ultra will all launch that day.